Correlations in the low-density Fermi gas: Fermi-Liquid state, Dimerization, and BCS Pairing: Results

 \subsection{Energetics}

 We have examined in this paper two model potentials, namely a Lennard-Jones (LJ) potential

 and an attractive square well (SW) potential

-Both potentials are parametrized by a typical range $\sigma$ and the depth of the attractive well $\epsilon$.
+Both potentials are parametrized by a characteristic length $\sigma$ and the depth of the attractive well $\epsilon$.
 In both cases, we measure energies in units of $\hbar^2/2 m \sigma^2$, and length in units of $\sigma$.
 Thus, the interaction strength $\epsilon$ and the density are the only free parameters.

 Our choice of interactions provides effective potentials designed to avoid the instability against clustering that exists for realistic alkali interactions, but otherwise be close to a realistic situation.
 The simplest connection to real interactions is provided by the vacuum $s$-wave scattering length $\a0$.
 The procedure is legitimate in the low-density limit, many observable properties of these gases, such as the energy (\ref{eq:lowdensFermi}), depend indeed only on the $s$-wave scattering length \cite{HuangYang57,Landau5}.
 For higher densities this ``universal'' behavior ceases.
 It is the purpose of our calculation to explore that area, and also study the model dependence, by comparing results for the LJ and SW model.
 To make contact with low-density expansions, as well as to determine the range of ``universal behavior'', we shall use the $s$-wave scattering length $\a0$ instead of the well-depth $\epsilon$ to characterize the potential.